 - Serve warm with maple syrup, powdered sugar, or fresh berries.

-How to Store and Reheat French Toast Casserole
+How I Store and Reheat French Toast Casserole

-- Refrigerator – Once it cools, cover the dish tightly with plastic wrap or foil and store it in the fridge for up to four days.
+Once it cools down (don’t rush it), I cover the dish tightly with foil or press plastic wrap right against the surface.
+Into the fridge it goes, and it’ll be good for up to four days.

 Cinnamon Roll French Toast Casserole